 Because our products and subscriptions are complex, they have contained and may contain design or manufacturing defects or errors that are not detected until after their commercial release and deployment by our end-customers.
 For example, from time to time, certain of our end-customers have reported defects in our products related to performance, scalability, and compatibility.
-Additionally, defects or vulnerabilities may cause our products or subscriptions to be vulnerable to security attacks, cause them to fail to help secure networks, or temporarily interrupt end-customers' networking traffic.
+Additionally, defects or vulnerabilities may cause our products or subscriptions to become partially or fully unavailable temporarily or permanently, to be vulnerable to security attacks, cause them to fail to help secure networks, or interrupt end-customers' networking traffic or the availability of other information technology infrastructure or systems.
 For example, in April 2024, we became aware of a command injection vulnerability in the GlobalProtect feature of certain versions of our PAN-OS software.
-To remediate the matter, we published a security advisory to advise customers, provided software updates for affected PAN-OS versions, and are actively engaged in customer outreach, support and remediation efforts for potentially impacted customers.
+To remediate the matter, we published a security advisory to advise customers, provided software updates for affected PAN-OS versions, and engaged in customer outreach, support and remediation efforts for potentially impacted customers.
 Because the techniques used by computer hackers to access or sabotage networks change frequently and generally are not recognized until launched against a target, we may be unable to anticipate these techniques and provide a solution in time to protect our end-customers' networks.
 In addition, due to the Russian invasion of Ukraine, there could be a significant increase in Russian cyberattacks against our customers, resulting in an increased risk of a security breach of our end-customers' systems.

-Furthermore, defects or errors in our subscription updates or our products could result in a failure to effectively update end-customers' hardware and cloud-based products.
-Our data centers and networks may experience technical failures and downtime or may fail to meet the increased requirements of a growing installed end-customer base, any of which could temporarily or permanently expose our end-customers' networks, leaving their networks unprotected against the latest security threats.
+Furthermore, defects or errors in products or software, or updates to those products or software, could result in a failure to effectively update end-customers' hardware and cloud-based products or otherwise cause problems in our customers' hardware, networks or information technology infrastructure or systems.
+The data centers, networks, and cloud infrastructure that we use to deliver our products and services may experience technical failures and downtime or may fail to meet the increased requirements of a growing installed end-customer base, any of which could temporarily or permanently expose our end-customers' networks, leaving their networks unprotected against the latest security threats.
 Moreover, our products must interoperate with our end-customers' existing infrastructure, which often have varied specifications, utilize multiple protocol standards, deploy products from multiple vendors, and contain multiple generations of products that have been added over time.
 As a result, when problems occur in a network, it may be difficult to identify the sources of these problems.
+Any such technical failure, downtime or failures in general may temporarily or permanently disable our end-customers' networks, information technology infrastructure or other systems, or expose our end-customers' networks to attacks from security threats.